facedesk/pitch/intro/welcome.md

 ---
 ##Some ground rules:
  - Don't be a jerk
- - Come to class on time, ready to learn
+ - Come to class on time, ready to learn.
  - Don't give up
  - Stand on your own two feet
  - Help eachother!
- -- Sometimes that means letting other people work it out
+  - Sometimes that means letting other people work it out
 ---
 ##Some more ground rules:
- -Dress comfortably, but appropriately
+ - Dress comfortably, but appropriately
- -
+ - Accept feedback from your instructors, they are here for you
+ - Do not give up, no matter how hard it gets
 ---
 #Zero tolerance
  - Disrespect to other individuals
- -- Instructors
+  - Instructors
- -- Students
+  - Students
- -- Yourself
+  - Yourself
  - Alcohol/Drugs
  - Unexcused Absense
 ---
-#Coding Classes
+##Coding Classes Can be challenging.
-##Can be challenging.
-You will..
+##   You will..
 ###struggle
 ###facedesk
 ###learn from your struggle